Ethical Sponsorship

 At KWM, we consider the mental health and wellbeing of our people, and those we work with across the legal profession, to be an issue of critical importance.
 Alongside our focus on diversity and inclusion, we also recognise our responsibility for providing a healthy and safe workplace for our people.

 • We are a founding member of the Corporate Mental Health Alliance Australia, a business-led and expert-guided alliance which aims to create a culture of good mental health for workers, where everyone can talk about mental health without fear of stigma and share good practice.
-Two of our lawyers are members of the CMHAA Early in Careers Committee and Thriving From the Start network.
-They will shortly be convening the King & Wood Mallesons Thriving From the Start Network to support the mental health and wellbeing of KWM people who are early in their careers.
+Two of our lawyers are members of the CMHAA Early in Careers Committee and Thriving from the Start network.
+The Thriving from the Start network is a community of support for those who are in their early career stages.
+With a mission to create a culture of positive mental health in businesses, the network focuses on projects that enable education and provide resources to the Early in Careers cohort.

-Our commitment to flexible working arrangements actively supports a variety of formal and informal flexible working options, accessible to all irrespective of personal circumstances.
+• Our commitment to flexible and hybrid working arrangements actively supports a variety of formal and informal working options, accessible to all irrespective of personal circumstances.
+All of our people are expected to be in the office more than less and we believe our graduates benefit greatly from the informal on the job experience which is difficult to replicate from home.

 We foster a workplace that is fair, safe, and based on respect and integrity.
 We are taking a very intentional approach to raise awareness around sexual harassment and inappropriate workplace behaviours.
-Our Equal Employment Opportunity (EEO) commitment is to foster a workplace that is fair, safe, and based on respect and integrity.
-Inappropriate behaviours such as harassment, sexual harassment, discrimination and bullying have no place at KWM.
+Our Respect@KWM commitment is to foster a workplace that is fair, safe, and based on respect and integrity.
+Any inappropriate behaviours including harassment, sexual harassment, discrimination, and bullying has no place at KWM.

-• We have commenced a comprehensive Respect@KWM program of work, which focuses specifically on KWM’s response to preventing sexual harassment and gender inequality, harassment and bullying in the workplace.
+• We have commenced a comprehensive Respect@KWM program of work, which focuses specifically on KWM’s response to eliminating sexual harassment and gender inequality, harassment and bullying in the workplace.

-Our mandatory EEO compliance module is delivered every two years at a minimum across all levels within the firm.
-In its most recent delivery in 2021, we had a completion rate of 100%.
+• Our mandatory Respect@KWM compliance module is delivered annually across all levels within the firm.

 • Looking forward, further development opportunities will be made available to our partners, and across the whole firm to increase awareness and understanding of what a fair, safe, and respectful workplace looks like, and to support a “speak up” culture at KWM.